Sorry, this program is not available for local students.

 This program is provisionally accredited by Engineers Australia.
 Full accreditation will be sought for this program as soon as it is feasible to do so within the accreditation time lines set by Engineers Australia.
 Once it is fully accredited, graduates of the program will be eligible for graduate membership of Engineers Australia.

 Australia is one of 15 countries that are signatories to the International Engineering Alliance, also known as the Washington Accord, for professional engineers.
-Once it is fully accredited, graduates with this qualification will be recognised in all countries that are signatories to the Accord.
+Upon full accreditation, the qualification of graduates from this degree will be recognised in all countries that are signatories to the Accord.

 Program and course information